sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO Now requires TSF v4.2.8!

 TODO set suggested size at create_image_field() -- if not found, set 0?

+TODO Rank Math's Index -> Force index?
+	-> How does their plugin behave on global settings change?

+TODO if Transport fails to transport, keep a store for next request, and initiate retrieving that store once the request finishes (transient with 2 minute timeout or something).

 = 2.6.1 =